 Identity and Address Proof along with Photographs

 The following persons shall submit their identity proof and address proof along with photographs.
 For identity proof, documents like PAN, passport, driving license, Aadhaar card or voters identity card can be submitted.
 For address proof, documents like passport, driving license, Aadhaar card, voters identity card and ration card can be submitted.

 - Partnership Firm or LLP – Managing, Authorized, Designated Partners (Should submit the personal details of all partners along with photos of ten Managing Partners)

 - Hindu Undivided Family – Karta

-- Company – Managing Director, Directors and the Authorised Person
+- Company – Managing Director, Directors and the Authorized Person

-- Trust – Managing Trustee, Trustees and Authorised Person
+- Trust – Managing Trustee, Trustees and Authorized Person

 - Local Authority – CEO or his equivalent

 - Statutory Body – CEO or his equivalent